Treatment of Diabetes

 Q6.
 What is the next best diabetes medication after metformin?

 Jardiance (empagliflozin) is often considered a better alternative to metformin.
-It’s an SGLT2 inhibitor found to improve cardiovascular health and aid in lowering blood sugar levels.
-To find the right drug for your requirements, consult a healthcare provider.
+It’s an SGLT2 inhibitor that improves cardiovascular health and helps lower blood sugar levels.
+Consult a healthcare provider to find the right drug for your requirements.

 Q7.
 Can diabetes medication cause erectile dysfunction?